AlperenYilmz/RTMP-FFMPEG/README.md

-# RTMP-FFMPEG
+# RTMP-FFMPEG (Work In Progress!)
-tst.py takes a static mp4 video as an input through ffmpeg script and output as live local stream
+- A simple RTMP based local streaming server that would grab webcam record as input